 There is a tendency among some users to rely on the flexible or springy nature of the blackjack to employ a sort of whipping or “snapping” movement in use.

 Though certain techniques can make use of such a maneuver almost invariably you are better off swinging for effect and following through decisively, just like you were trying to drive a nail.
-This will ensure maximum impact on target.
+This will ensure maximum impact on the target.

 Lastly, don’t rely on a single strike with your blackjack.
 If the situation is bad enough that you need to deploy it at all it is likely bad enough to warrant multiple strikes to catalyze the attack and halt your attacker.